Do Cats Get Lonely When Left Alone?

 However, cats should not be left alone for more than a maximum of 2 days, and even then this will depend on the age and temperament of the cat.
 It is not recommended that you leave any cats younger than 6 months alone for more than 8 hours, or the average workday; adult cats can be left alone for 1 day or 2 days maximum.

-If you do decide to leave your cat alone while heading out for 2 days, then you should make sure to enact these precautions:
+If you decide to leave your cat alone while heading out for 2 days, you should make sure to enact these precautions:

 - Have plenty of fresh food and water available for your cat in multiple sources (such as a bowl in the kitchen and bowl in the living room)

 - Clean the litter box completely before leaving

 - Make sure your house is cat-proofed (doors shut to dangerous areas, all wires tucked away, nothing toxic left out)

 - Leave a variety of toys in different locations throughout the house

 - Leave music or TV on for the cat as stimulation

 - If possible, have cameras set up in your home so you can check on your cat

 In an ideal world, you should have someone check on your cat once a day (or more!) if you are going to be gone overnight, especially if you will be gone 2 days.
 Never leave your cat without a regular pet sitter if you are going to be gone more than 2 days, as this is dangerous for your cat.